morleym/furtive-handbook/docs/concepts.md

 Each software/tool boasts its own strengths and weaknesses, and supports different formats in different ways.
 Certain games communities have built their own software for their particular needs.
-Picking the right tool for your project can save you a great deal of effort and prevent problems, so make sure to consider your options!
+Picking the right tool for your project can save you a great deal of effort and prevent problems, so make sure to research and carefully consider your options!